SomanGaurav/stock_price_prediction/README.md

 # Stock Price Prediction
-A web app that makes use of LSTM and Linear Regression to provide the closing price of the stock for the given day.
+Stock Price Prediction is a web based appication that makes use of Models like Long Short Term Memory and Linear Regression to assist **Intraday Traders** for choosing a correct stock and predicting the price at which the stock closes .

-## Technologies Used .
-HTML CSS and Javascript for Frontend Devlopment providing a smooth UI/UX experience.
-Flask API for providing model access and implementing security .
-Use of Tensorflow and Keras for implementing a LSTM model and Scikit library for implementing a Linear Regression model .
+This Application Makes use of Basic Html , CSS and Javascript to serve the frontend on the browser .
+We make use of Flask library in Python to provide the RESTFUL API to allow authenticated users to avail the model services .

+###How does this Application helps Intraday traders .
+- The *LSTM* model make a next day prediction using previous month data to whether tommorrow the stock price will increase or decrease .
+- The *Linear Regressor* makes prediction using current day data , i.e. Open , High , Low Prices to predict at what price will the stock close .

+###Model Training and Setup
+- The machine